oracle/oracle-database-operator/docs/multitenant/README.md

 ![generaleschema](./images/Generalschema2.jpg)

-The multitenant controllers enable the capability of pdb lifecycle  management.
-For each physical pdb  there is one CRD instance running in the kubernetes cluster.
-LREST controller manages comunication between the pdb/CRD (LRPDB) and the Container Database leveraging a dedicated rest server.
+The multitenant controllers enable the capability of PDB lifecycle  management.
+For each physical PDB, there is one CRD instance running in the Kubernetes cluster.
+The LREST controller manages comunication between the PDB/CRD (LRPDB) and the Container Database leveraging a dedicated REST server.
 The Container Database can be anywhere.

-See also the [Quick Start](./usecase/README.md) for the shortest lrest lrpdb setup using a reachable Oracle Database.
+See also the [Quick Start](./usecase/README.md) for the shortest `lrest lrpdb` setup using a reachable Oracle database.

 ## 1. <a name='WHATSNEW'></a>WHAT'S NEW